 The Pixley Ka Seme District Municipality is in a unique biodiversity area of South Africa, with a typical Karoo type veld.
 Most of the rural areas are dominated by natural vegetation that, although classified as hardy due to the limited rainfall that supports it, can be sensitive and slow to recover and rehabilitate if not managed suitably.
-Three biomes occur in the Pixley Ka Seme District.
+Three biomes occur in the Pixley Ka Seme District i.e. The Grassland biome, The Nama-Karoo and the Grasslands.